 Experiment and take risks to become more fluent in English

-Just recently, one of my students asked me how he could improve his speaking.
+Just recently, one of my students asked me how he should go about improving his speaking.
 In typical blunt fashion, I responded: “You need to take risks to become more fluent in English”.

 HOW IMPORTANT IS IT TO take RISKS TO BECOME MORE FLUENT IN ENGLISH?

 As American linguist, H. Douglas Brown, put it in his book, Principles of Language Learning and Teaching (2006:160):

 Risk-taking is an important characteristic of successful learning of a second language.
 Learners have to be able to gamble a bit, to be willing to try out hunches about the language and take the risk of being wrong.

 Learners should not view conversation classes as a means to just react to the content of an article.
 In fact, they should see each conversation class as an opportunity to experiment and take chances.
 For instance, learners should attempt to incorporate recently learned words, collocations and grammar points into speech.